andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED" />
 {% endhighlight %}

-Now, your app has the permission to receive the *"RECEIVE_BOOT_COMPLETED"* broadcast.
+Now, your app has the permission to receive the *RECEIVE\_BOOT\_COMPLETED* broadcast.
 This message means that the phone was booted.

 At next, add an intent filter to the manifest: